 By Yan Cui

 With AWS Lambda, deploying a new version of our application has never been simpler.
-However, we still need to take care of some underlying plumbing.
+However, when integrating Lambda into a DevOps pipeline, we still need to take care of some underlying plumbing.
 Such as managing the configuration for our functions as well as other related resources such as API Gateway, CloudWatch log groups, AWS Lambda Debugging, and IAM policies.
 Depending on the event sources you would like to use, you also need to provision the necessary EventSourceMapping in order to use Lambda with the likes of Kinesis Streams and SQS.

 If you configure everything by hand the AWS console handles all these complexities for you.
 But as engineers who embrace the DevOps values of automation and repeatable builds, we want to follow Infrastructure as Code (IaC) as well.
 And we also want to work with a layer of abstraction that shields us from these incidental complexities related to CloudFormation and Lambda.
 This is where deployment frameworks come in.